Face Off (American TV series): Season 7 (2014)

 Season 7 was announced on April 18, 2014.
 It premiered on July 22, 2014.
 This season features a fourth judge, Lois Burwell.
 Season 7 was won by Dina Cimarusti of Chicago, Illinois.
 This season also focused on the theme of "life and death" and used this theme for many of the challenges.
 This season employed the one-time save of an eliminated contestant that was introduced in season 6.
 Contestants on season 7 were: Rachael Wagner, Damien Zimmerman, Jason Hodges, David "Doc" O'Connell, Drew Talbot, Keaghlan Ashley, Gabby Leithsceal, Scott Mitchell, Cig Neutron, Vince Niebla, Stella Sensel, Sasha Glasser, Gwen Crew, George Troester III, Barry Mahoney, and Dina Cimarusti (Winner).

 Season 8 (2015)

 Season 8 was announced on October 22, 2014.
 It was premiered on January 13, 2015.
 During this season the 15 new artists are placed into three teams of five, each coached by a previous winner of Face Off.
-The coaches were Rayce Bird (Season 2 Winner), Anthony Kosar (Season 4 Winner), and Laura Tyler (Season 3 Runner Up, Season 5 Winner).
+The coaches were Rayce Bird (Season 2 Winner), Anthony Kosar (Season 4 Winner), and Laura Dandridge (Season 3 Runner Up, Season 5 Winner).
 If every member of a coaches team is eliminated, that coach leaves the competition as well.
 This season was won by Darla Edin of Minneapolis, Minnesota.
 She was part of Team Laura, making Laura the first person to win Face Off twice.
 Contestants on season 8 were: Jamie Leodones, Adam Milicevic, Logan Long, Regina Jiganti, Daniel Prado, Rob Miller, Emily Serpico, Stephanie Masco, Ben Peter, Kelly Harris, Anthony Reyes, Gregory Hewett, Alan Carnes, Julian Bonfiglio, and Darla Edin (Winner).